 - O'Rorke Hall in a single or large single room,

-- University Hall Towers in a single room with shared common rooms and bathrooms on each floor,
+- University Hall - Towers in a single room,

-Grafton Hall, O'Rorke Hall and University Hall provide suitable facilities, including wheelchair access and specially fitted bathrooms.
+Grafton Hall, O'Rorke Hall and University Hall - Towers provide suitable facilities, including wheelchair access and specially fitted bathrooms.
 Guide dogs can also be accommodated at O'Rorke Hall.

 Note: All three residences involve a climb uphill from campus.
 Please ensure you provide all relevant details of your disability on your application form so our staff can meet your needs.